 Proxy voting guidelines

-1832 Asset Management L.P. ("1832"), in its capacity as manager, provides investment management and administrative services to, the Dynamic and Scotia Funds (each a "Fund", collectively the "Funds").
-1832 also provides investment management and administrative services to institutional clients.
+1832 Asset Management L.P. ("1832"), in its capacity as manager, provides investment management and administrative services to, the Dynamic Funds, Scotia Funds and institutional clients (each a "Portfolio", collectively the "Portfolios").

-Subject to compliance with applicable securities legislation, 1832 acting on each Fund's behalf, has the right to vote proxies relating to the issuers of each Fund's portfolio securities.
-In certain circumstances, 1832 may delegate this function to a Fund's portfolio advisor or sub-advisor as part of such advisor's discretionary authority to manage the Fund's assets.
-In all cases, proxies must be voted in a manner consistent with the best interests of the Fund and its security holders.
+Subject to compliance with applicable securities legislation, 1832 acting on each Portfolio’s behalf, has the right to vote proxies relating to the issuers of each Portfolio’s securities.
+In certain circumstances, 1832 may delegate this function to a portfolio advisor or sub-advisor as part of such advisor’s discretionary authority to manage the Portfolio’s assets.
+In all cases, proxies must be voted in a manner consistent with the best interests of the Portfolio and its security holders.

-The proxy voting guidelines described below form an important part of 1832's fiduciary duty to maximize the long term value of each Fund for the benefit of its security holders.
+The proxy voting guidelines described below form an important part of 1832’s fiduciary duty to maximize the long-term value of each Portfolio for the benefit of its security holders.
 The voting of proxies is a pillar of 1832’s active investment management approach, and a key part of the engagement process with security issuers.

-1832 will not vote proxies received for issuers of portfolio securities which are no longer held in a Fund.
+1832 will not vote proxies received for issuers of portfolio securities which are no longer held in a Portfolio.

 Conflict of Interest

-Upon receipt of approval from the Canadian securities regulatory authorities, some of the Funds may hold common shares of Scotiabank or other related entities.
-There is the potential for a conflict of interest between the interests of the Funds and the interests of 1832 or its employees in connection with the exercise of voting rights of the Funds attached to the shares of Scotiabank or other related entities.
-There is also the potential for a conflict of interest in connection with the exercise of the Funds' voting rights attached to the shares of another issuer, where the outcome of the vote may directly impact the price of the shares of Scotiabank or other related entities.
+1832 is wholly owned by the Bank of Nova Scotia “Scotiabank” which results in a potential conflict of interest between the interests of the Portfolios and the interests of 1832 or its employees in connection with the exercise of voting rights of the Portfolios attached to the shares of Scotiabank or other related entities.
+There is also the potential for a conflict of interest in connection with the exercise of the Portfolio’s voting rights attached to the shares of another issuer, where the outcome of the vote may directly impact the price of the shares of Scotiabank or other related entities.

-Where proxy voting could give rise to a conflict of interest or perceived conflict of interest, 1832 has instituted procedures to help ensure that a Fund's proxy is voted:
+Where proxy voting could give rise to a conflict of interest or perceived conflict of interest, 1832 has instituted procedures to help ensure that a Portfolio’s proxy is voted:

-- In accordance with the business judgment of the portfolio manager, uninfluenced by considerations other than the best interests of the Fund; and
+- In accordance with the business judgment of the portfolio manager, uninfluenced by considerations other than the best interests of the Portfolio; and

 - Free from any influence by Scotiabank or another related entity and without taking into account any consideration relevant to Scotiabank or any of its associates or affiliates.

-The procedures for voting issuers' proxies where there may be a conflict of interest include escalation of the issue to members of the Independent Review Committee, all of whom are independent of 1832, for its consideration and recommendation, although the responsibility for deciding how to vote a Fund's proxies and for exercising the vote remains with 1832.
+The procedures for voting issuers’ proxies where there may be a conflict of interest include escalation of the issue to members of the Independent Review Committee, all of whom are independent of 1832, for its consideration and recommendation.
+The role of the 1832 Independent Review Committee is to oversee all decisions involving an actual or perceived conflict of interest for the Dynamic Funds or Scotia Funds (collectively the” Funds”), although the responsibility for deciding how to vote the Funds proxies and for exercising the vote remains with 1832.

 In addition, pursuant to the requirements of securities legislation, 1832, on behalf of a Fund, will not vote any of the securities a Fund holds in underlying mutual funds managed by 1832 or any of its affiliates or associates (as such terms are defined in the Securities Act (Ontario)).
 However, 1832, in its sole discretion, may arrange for security holders of a Fund to vote their share of those securities of the underlying mutual fund.